ZakHollows/PC-build-and-troubleshooting/README.md

 # Component research
 * Motherboard and connections - DDR4 for RAM, 6th-7th Gen cpu LGA compatability, M.2 slot is PCIe 3.0
 * Wattage needed to run components with headroom for overclocking
-* Cleaning adn reapplication process for thermal paste on used CPU and required tools
+* Cleaning and reapplication process for thermal paste on used CPU and required tools
 * Learning installation process for OS both on to USB and to PC
 * Choosing PC case to fit motherboard and large CPU cooler (155mm) and that all parts will fit within